Genetic twist: Medieval plague may have molded our immunity

 They identified four genes that, depending on the variant, either protected against or increased susceptibility to the bacteria that causes bubonic plague, which is most often transmitted by the bite of an infected flea.

-They found that what helped people in Medieval times led to problems generations later — raising the frequency of mutations detrimental in modern times.
+They found that what helped people in medieval times led to problems generations later — raising the frequency of mutations detrimental in modern times.
 Some of the same genetic variants identified as protective against the plague are associated with certain autoimmune disorders, such as Crohn’s disease, rheumatoid arthritis and lupus.
 In these sorts of diseases, the immune system that defends the body against disease and infection attacks the body’s own healthy tissues.

 “A hyperactive immune system may have been great in the past but in the environment today it might not be as helpful,” said Hendrik Poinar, an anthropology professor at McMaster and another senior author.